anyaBrewer/team-3-git-practice/README.md

 # team-3-git-practice
-yubin wuz here and her pfp is not an anime girl
+yubin was here and she plays the piano